aajh/qa-site/README.md

 To start the development server on http://localhost:8080, run:
 ```
 npm install
-db-migrate up
+npx db-migrate up
 npm run start:dev
 ```

-If needed, run `db-migrate up:test` to populate the database with test data.
+If needed, run `npx db-migrate up:test` to populate the database with test data.

 ## Running tests